 What is the Cyber Essentials certification?

-Cyber Essentials is a simple, yet effective government-backed scheme which is designed to help you to protect your organisation, whatever the size, against the most common cyber-exploits.
+Cyber Essentials is a simple government-backed scheme designed to help you protect your organisation, whatever its size, against the most common cyber-exploits.

 Cyber-attacks come in a variety of formats, ranging from basic to very complex.
-Roughly 80% of cyber-attacks are very basic in nature and are carried out by relatively unskilled individuals.
+Roughly 80% of cyber-attacks are very basic and are carried out by relatively unskilled individuals.
 They’re the digital equivalent of a thief trying your front door to see if it’s unlocked.
-The Cyber Essentials certification is designed to protect your organisation from the simple exploits which comprise over 80% of cyber-attacks.
+The Cyber Essentials certification is designed to protect your organisation from these simple exploits.

 Clients in every industry can benefit from obtaining this certification.
 Most organisations will collect confidential client data; however, many organisations do not have adequate security measures in place to protect it.